Wide-body aircraft: Special uses

 Wide-body aircraft are used in science, research, and the military.
-Some wide-body aircraft are used as flying command posts by the military like the Ilyushin Il-80 or the Boeing E-4, while the Boeing E-767 is used for Airborne Early Warning and Control.
+Some wide-body aircraft are used as flying command posts by the military like the Ilyushin Il-80 or the Boeing E-4, while the Boeing E-767 is used for airborne early warning and control.
 New military weapons are tested aboard wide-bodies, as in the laser weapons testing on the Boeing YAL-1.
 Other wide-body aircraft are used as flying research stations, such as the joint German–U.S. Stratospheric Observatory for Infrared Astronomy (SOFIA).
 Airbus A340, Airbus A380, and Boeing 747 four-engine wide-body aircraft are used to test new generations of aircraft engines in flight.
-A few aircraft have also been converted for aerial firefighting, such as the DC-10-based Tanker 910 and the 747-based Evergreen Supertanker.
+A few aircraft have also been converted for aerial firefighting, such as the DC-10-based Tanker 910 and the 747-200-based Evergreen Supertanker.

 Some wide-body aircraft are used as VIP transport.
 To transport those holding the highest offices, Canada uses the Airbus A310, while Russia uses the Ilyushin Il-96.
-Germany replaced its Airbus A310 with an Airbus A340 in spring 2011.
+Germany replaced its aging Airbus A340 with three Airbus A350 aircraft.
 Specially-modified Boeing 747-200s (Boeing VC-25s) are used to transport the President of the United States.